Gmelina arborea

 - Good for agroforestry, grown as a windbreak and as hedge

-- Leaf as fodder and feed to silkworm
+- Leaf as fodder and good for rearing silkworms

 - Used in papermaking and in matchwood industry